-Computer workstations offer access to licensed, online databases available through the Alabama Virtual Library.
-These licensed databases with full-text articles are accessible to Calhoun students and faculty from networked computers on the Huntsville campus remotely (off campus) via a Username and Password.
-Information detailing remote access is found at http://lib.calhoun.edu/Lib/elecdata.html help.
+Computer workstations offer access to licensed, online databases through the Alabama Virtual Library.
+These licensed databases with full-text articles are accessible to Calhoun students and faculty from networked computers on the Huntsville campus and remotely via a Username and Password.